medic/cht-docs/content/en/apps/guides/data/analytics/building-dbt-models.md

 ## Overview

 [CHT Sync]({{< relref "core/overview/cht-sync" >}}) copies data from CouchDB to a relational database.
 It initially stores the document data from CouchDB in a `jsonb` column in a single table.
-This is not possible to query for analytics, so it uses [DBT](https://www.getdbt.com/) to convert the document data to a relational database format.
+This is not possible to query for analytics, so it uses [dbt](https://www.getdbt.com/) to convert the document data to a relational database format.

-[CHT Pipeline](https://github.com/medic/cht-pipeline) defines a DBT project, which contains model files for the data schema described [in the Database schema conventions]({{< ref "core/overview/db-schema" >}}).
+[CHT Pipeline](https://github.com/medic/cht-pipeline) defines a dbt project, which contains model files for the data schema described [in the Database schema conventions]({{< ref "core/overview/db-schema" >}}).
 Forms may be specific to each CHT application; additional models will need to be developed to analyze data from responses to these custom forms.
 One additional model will be needed for each form, and for any aggregations, dashboards, or reusable views that use those form responses as input.
 If using the [configurable contact hierarchy]({{< ref "apps/reference/app-settings/hierarchy#app_settingsjson-contact_types" >}}), it may also be useful to add models for other contact types.